 Rite Aid rolled out its Wellness+ card-based loyalty program in April 2010 making substantial investments in 2011.
 It provides benefits to cardholders based on the accumulation of points for front end and prescription purchases.

-As of February 2013, the program had over 25 million active members, accounting for 79% of front end sales and 68% of prescriptions filled.
+Tthe program had over 25 million active members, accounting for 79% of front end sales and 68% of prescriptions filled.
 Wellness+ members have higher basket sizes than non-members and a much higher rate of prescription retention.
 The wellness+ program has helped Rite Aid to increase its sales since its launch.
-Rite Aid plans additional investments in the program and has also rolled out Bronze member tier and Load2Card features in January 2012.

 Efforts to increase share in the US retail prescription market

 Rite Aid plans to gradually increase the amount of capital allocated to the purchase of prescription files.
-The amount has been significantly raised from $24.2 million in 2011 to $75.0 million in 2012.
-The trend is expected to continue and will improve its market share.
+Historically, it raised the amount of investment significantly, from $24.2 million in 2011 to $75.0 million in 2012.

 Store remodeling and closure of under-performing stores